connexta/ion-store/README.md

 ./gradlew build
 ```

-### Running Tests
+### Tests
 Tests are run automatically with `./gradlew build`.
-The tests require that Docker is running.
 Even if the tests fail, the artifacts are built and can be run.

-To skip integration tests, add `-PskipITests`.

 To run tests with quiet logs, add `-Pquiet`.
 This should not be used with parallel builds.